 No shortcuts taken here - the Archimedian solids are shown with all chiral forms.
 Your poster includes both the lefthanded and righthanded enantiomorphs.
 Put that in your spellchecker, eh?
 Rumor has it that there may be a mistake somewhere in this collection.
 This, of course, makes your poster extremely valuable (remember how stamp collectors pay extra for errors and oddities?).
 I don't know what the mistake is, which makes your poster even more valuable!

 Each polyhedron is made from the highest quality regular polygons: red triangles, green squares, yellow pentagons, magenta hexagons, purple octagons, and blue decagons.
 C'mon, haven't you always wanted a handful of purple octagons?

 Your bedroom, dormatory, office, or cellblock can be graced with all 122 Polyhedra - printed with colourful ink on real, two-dimensional Canadian paper, a generous 0.127 mm thick, then overcoated with a protective enamel covering.
 Each poster is 56cm x 94cm (22"x37"), and comes packed with extra features, like ink, writing, two sides, four edges, and four corners (yep, it's Euler Characteristic is 2).
 It even smells like a high quality poster!

-You'd expect to pay $30, $50, even $100 for so many polyhedrons ... but now, thanks to Acme's international quantity buying power, this poster can be yours for a mere twelve smackers.
+You'd expect to pay $30, $50, even $100 for so many polyhedrons ... but now, thanks to Acme's international quantity buying power, this poster can be yours for a mere seventeen smackers.

-That's less than a dime per polyhedron!
+That's less than a fifteen cents per polyhedron!
 Most inhabited oblate spheroidal planets cost more!